 One of the great aspects of Power BI components is the service.
-If you use embedding in the SharePoint, then users will use that as the portal for reports.
-Power BI Service has many exciting features, which may not be well used in this scenario, such as Alerts, feature dashboards, the dashboard itself, Q&A, and many other items.
-Users can still log in to Power BI service and see the report, but the experience that you create for them with SharePoint online would not be there.
+If you use SharePoint embedded, users will use that as the portal for reports.
+Power BI Service has many exciting features which may not be well used in this scenario, such as Alerts, feature dashboards, the dashboard itself, Q&A, and many other items.
+Users can still log in to the Power BI service and see the report, but the experience you created for them with SharePoint online would not be there.

 Two places for managing permissions